Zylashro/barbershop/README.md

 The project was made to demonstrate the knowledge I've acquired throughout the Code Institute Full Stack Developer course thus far.
 With the goal of making a clean and visually appealing website using nothing but HTML and CSS.

-This project is a seven page service website that I am using to display my skills and knowledge when it comes to front end development.
+This project is a seven-page service website that I am using to display my skills and knowledge when it comes to front end development.
 The seven pages and their purpose are as follow:

-1. **Home:** Landing page meant to grab the users attention and introduce the type of service one would expect.
+1. **Home:** Landing page meant to grab the user's attention and introduce the type of service one would expect.
 2. **Book:** The booking page is one big form made out of four different tabs with the sole goal of making an online appointment with the establishment.
 3. **Service:** Showcases all the different services the user can buy from the establishment.
-4. **About Us:** A bit of info about the establishment as well as a Google map as where to find them.
+4. **About Us:** A bit of info about the establishment as well as a Google map as to where to find them.
 5. **Customer Support:** Used for the user to send in a support ticket form if they've got a complaint with either the website or an employee.
 6. **Contact Us:** A form to contact the establishment regarding a matter.
 7. **Join Us:** Page asking a potential employee to fill in the form in order to apply.